 These are powerful differentiators to the mobile experience.
 With CTR higher than any other channel, SMS acts as the perfect driver to the app.
 Push notifications that are bolstered with rich images boost response rates by nearly 60%, and buying likelihood after viewing an in-app message increases by an impressive 1.3x.

-Personalization has been top of mind for most marketers, and for good reason.
+AI powered personalization has been top of mind for most marketers, and for good reason.
 From brand to customer, personalization boosts revenue, loyalty, and engagement:

 More than half of customers need relevant experiences to build trust with a brand.

 Over 70% of customers will disengage with any messaging that isn’t personalized.

 80% of customers are more likely to make a purchase from personalized experiences.